-- [20] The Complainant argued that the Respondent's Rental Rate information is unreliable.
+- [19] The Complainant argued that the Respondent's Rental Rate information is unreliable.
 It is impossible to determine whether the information provided to the taxpayer is valid in anyway.
-It is impossible to ascertain whether the leases are net or gross leases, whether they are arm's length, when they were signed, how much square footage the lease value is attributable to etc. The Respondent has provided very little information. - [21] The Complainant argued that while there may be some sales that fall within the satisfactory ASR range of 0.95 to 1.05, there are many examples of properties which are not being assessed close to their sale prices. - [22] The Complainant provided a table titled Rental Rate Support Documents that had been prepared by the Respondent, noting that the following information is all they could ascertain after further research: - I. 7590 EDGAR INDUSTRIAL DR is owner occupied by ATCO, - II.
+It is impossible to ascertain whether the leases are net or gross leases, whether they are arm's length, when they were signed, how much square footage the lease value is attributable to etc. The Respondent has provided very little information. - [20] The Complainant argued that while there may be some sales that fall within the satisfactory ASR range of 0.95 -1.05, there are many examples of properties which are not being assessed close to their sale prices. - [21] The Complainant provided a table titled Rental Rate Support Documents that had been prepared by the Respondent, noting that the following information is all they could ascertain after further research: - I. 7590 EDGAR INDUSTRIAL DR is owner occupied by ATCO,

+- II.
 8022 INDUSTRIAL CR has two tenants (Trican Well Service / R James Western Star) and the lease rate is \$4.00 per sf, - III.
 7610 INDUSTRIAL DRIVE is available for sublease with no operating business in the space, - IV.
-8014 EDGAR INDUSTRIAL CR is leased by the Milo Group for \$3.75 per sf lease rate. - [23] The Complainant provided a table titled Industrial Lease Rate Analysis as prepared by the Respondent noting there are no addresses given so it is impossible to verify any of the information other than there are five leases of 6-quality properties with lease rates ranging from \$12.04 to \$17.88 per sf. - [24] The Complainant provided a table titled Market Applied Lease Rates as prepared by the Respondent noting you cannot verify what is being used to support the rental rates. - [25] The Complainant provided a table titled Respondent Evidence Sales Information noting that only one of the sale properties was assessed with an Assessment to Sales Ratio (ASR) in the 0.95 to 1.05 range. - [26] In support of its inconsistency argument the Complainant provided the property assessment details for the property located at 7839 49 AV, one of the Respondent's sale comparable properties, noting that there was an \$8.00 per sf rental rate applied and an 8.0% capitalization (cap) rate.
-It is a 3-quality property whereas the subject is a 6-quality.
-It is superior to the subject property and yet it is assessed with an \$8.00 per sf rate while the subject is assessed with a rate of \$13.00 per sf.
+8014 EDGAR INDUSTRIAL CR is leased by the Milo Group for \$3.75 per sf lease rate. - [22] The Complainant provided a table titled Industrial Lease Rate Analysis as prepared by the Respondent noting there are no addresses given so it is impossible to verify any of the information other than there are five leases of 6 Quality properties with lease rates ranging from \$12.04 to \$17.88 per sf. - [23] The Complainant provided a table titled Market Applied Lease Rates as prepared by the Respondent noting it was not possible, to verify what is being used to support the rental rates. - [24] The Complainant provided a table titled Respondent Evidence Sales Information noting that only one of the sale properties was assessed with an Assessment to Sales Ratio (ASR) in the 0.95 to 1.05 range. - [25] In support of its inconsistency argument the Complainant provided the property assessment details for the property located at 7839 49 AV, one of the Respondent's sale comparable properties, noting that there was an \$8.00 per sf rental rate applied and an 8.0% capitalization (cap) rate.
+It is a 3quality property the same as the subject property.
+It is superior to the subject property and yet it is assessed with an \$8.00 per sf rate while the subject is assessed at the rate of \$9.00 per sf.

-Board's Findings and Reasons for Decision- Rental rate
+Board's Findings and Reasons for Decision - Rental Rate